 Dosage Forms And Strengths

-Gablofen is a sterile, pyrogen-free, isotonic solution free of antioxidants, preservatives or other potentially neurotoxic additives indicated only for intrathecal administration.
-The drug is stable in solution at 37° C and compatible with CSF.
-Each milliliter of Gablofen contains baclofen USP 50 mcg, 500 mcg, 1,000 mcg or 2,000 mcg and sodium chloride 9 mg in Water for Injection; pH range is 5.5-7.5.
-Each vial or syringe is intended for SINGLE USE ONLY.
+GABLOFEN is a sterile, pyrogen-free, isotonic solution free of antioxidants, preservatives or other potentially neurotoxic additives indicated only for intrathecal administration.
+The drug is stable in solution at 37°C and compatible with CSF.
+Each milliliter of GABLOFEN contains baclofen USP 50 mcg, 500 mcg, 1,000 mcg or 2,000 mcg and sodium chloride 9 mg in Water for Injection; pH range is 5.5 to 7.5.
+Each vial or syringe is intended for single use only.
 Discard any unused portion.
-DO NOT AUTOCLAVE.
+Do not autoclave.